Bolivia–Venezuela relations: Defense area

 Venezuela's cooperation with Bolivia in the defense area dates back several decades.
-In 1973 and during his first government, the President of Venezuela Rafael Caldera Rodríguez decided to give Bolivia 9 semi-used North American F-86 "Saber" fighter jets (manufactured in the United States) with the aim of strengthening the Air Force Boliviana (FAB).
+In 1973, during his first term, Venezuelan President Rafael Caldera Rodríguez donated nine used North American F-86 Sabre fighter jets to strengthen the Bolivian Air Force (FAB).
 In 1955, Venezuela had bought around 30 aircraft of this model from the United States, but by the early 1970s, the Venezuelan Air Force was already withdrawing them from air service due to their age.

-On 13 October 1973, the first six Venezuelan F-86 "Saber" planes arrived in the city of La Paz.
+On 13 October 1973, the first six Venezuelan F-86 "Sabre" planes arrived in the city of La Paz.
 The remaining three arrived on 22 June 1974 under the dictatorship of Hugo Banzer.
-These Venezuelan aircraft were used by the FAB until 1994 when the first government of Bolivian President Gonzalo Sanchez de Lozada decided to withdraw them from service and sell them to private air show companies and collectors in the United States.
+The FAB used these Venezuelan aircraft until 1994, when the first government of Bolivian President Gonzalo Sánchez de Lozada decided to withdraw them from service and sell them to private air show companies and collectors in the United States.

-In 2003, the President of Venezuela Hugo Chávez decided to give away 11 semi-used military training aircraft Beechcraft T-34 Mentor to Bolivia with the aim of strengthening the Bolivian Air Force (FAB).
+In 2003, Venezuelan President Hugo Chávez donated 11 used Beechcraft T-34 Mentor military training aircraft to strengthen the FAB.
 These aircraft (of American manufacture) flew for the first time in the United States during the 1950s and were acquired by Venezuela in the 1970s.
 The 11 T-34 aircraft arrived in Bolivia on 31 July 2004 during the government of then Bolivian President Carlos Mesa, who thanked Venezuela for the donation.
 Venezuelan aircraft were used by the FAB, flying for about 15 more years until 2018, when the decision was made to withdraw them from service due to their excessive age and lack of spare parts.

-On 28 May 2006, Chávez decided to give two Super Puma Helicopters (of French manufacture) to Bolivia to equip and strengthen the Bolivian presidential transport; on 1 March 2006, a helicopter carrying President Evo Morales Ayma had suffered serious damage when landing in Cochabamba due to the helicopter's age.
+On 28 May 2006, Chávez decided to give two Eurocopter AS332 "Super Puma" (of French manufacture) to Bolivia to equip and strengthen the Bolivian presidential transport; on 1 March 2006, a helicopter carrying President Evo Morales Ayma had suffered serious damage when landing in Cochabamba due to the helicopter's age.
 The Venezuelan helicopters arrived in La Paz on 7 June 2006.
-One of the "Super Puma" helicopters crashed on 20 July 2008 in the town of Colomi when he tried to make a trip from Cochabamba to the city of Cobija.
+One of the "Super Puma" helicopters crashed on 20 July 2008 in the town of Colomi during a flight from Cochabamba to Cobija.
 Four Venezuelan soldiers and one Bolivian died in the accident.
 During that time, sectors related to the MAS-IPSP described the event as an attempt on the life of President Evo Morales Ayma; however, the FAB ruled out any hypothesis of an alleged attack.

-On 28 February 2007, Chávez decided to give away another two Aérospatiale SA316 Alouette III helicopters (of French manufacture) to Bolivia, with the aim of helping in humanitarian rescue and rescue tasks in the floods that the Beni Department was suffering during that year.
+On 28 February 2007, Chávez decided to give away two more Aérospatiale SA316 "Alouette III" helicopters (of French manufacture) to Bolivia, to help with humanitarian rescue and relief efforts during the floods that the Beni Department was suffering that year.